AritriPodde2210/AritriPodde2210/README.md

 # Aritri-Podder
 ## Welcome to My GitHub Profile! 👋

-I'm **Aritri Podder**, a aspiring Software Engineer with expertise in AI/ML.
-I love building innovative solutions and working on projects that push the boundaries of technology and i am looking forward to contribute in business as an analyst
+I'm **Aritri Podder**,  I love building innovative solutions and working on projects that push the boundaries of technology and i am looking forward to contribute in business as an analyst

 - 🔭 Currently working on: AI-based Botnet Detection
 - 🌱 Learning: Data analysis,Business Intelligence Tools , ML/DL TECHNIQUES.